 Yet, two hours before the workshop was to end, I had eleven stories – six on a USB memory stick (from those who wrote on laptops that Council provided), two on emails (from writers who brought their own laptops) and three on paper.

 It took me hours to decipher and edit those stories, preparing them for publication.
-There will be a book launch; the booklet will be displayed and made available as part of the Biennial.
+There was a book launch; the booklet displayed and made available as part of the Biennial.

-Although nothing went as planned at the workshop, the book will be a moving tribute to the experiences of migrants who now call Australia home.
+Although nothing went as planned at the workshop, the book is a moving tribute to the experiences of migrants who now call Australia home.

 One of the authors who sent me his story by email wrote to me in reply to my acknowledgement (he was one of those who had to leave early):